s-abbas/robnptests/paper/paper.md

 The package `robeth` [@Mar20robe] contains some robust tests for linear hypotheses.

 The functions in `WRS2` concentrate on the heteroscedastic setting, whereas our focus lies on the homoscedastic case.
-The reason is that especially for small samples, estimating the within-sample variance separately for both samples, as is the case under heteroscedasticity, may lead to unreliable estimates.
+The reason of this focus is that especially for small samples, estimating the within-sample variance separately for both samples, as is the case under heteroscedasticity, may lead to unreliable estimates.
 Moreover, choosing equal sample sizes $m = n$, can protect against a deteriorating test performance of our implemented tests under heteroscedasticity in terms of size and power [@StaShe90robu, p.
 179].

 The R package `nptest` [@Hel21npte] contains nonparametric versions of the two-sample $t$-test, which is realized by using the permutation and randomization principles described above on the $t$-statistic.